dawsontoth/local-gateway-attached-to-variant/README.md

 ## Known Limitations

-- The subgraphs used by this super graph need to be accessable by your local machine.
+- The subgraphs used by this super graph need to be accessible by your local machine.
 So you may have to expose some services though port forwarding or connecting to a VPN
 - Introspection needs to be enabled for these subgraphs.
 The function used from `@apollo/gateway` will use introspection to pull the schema from each subgraph.

 ## Notes